Upendra Rai

 Upendra Rai (born 16 January 1982) is an Indian journalist and writer.
-He is Chairman & Managing Director and Editor-in-Chief of Bharat Express News Network.
+He is chairman and managing director and editor-in-chief of Bharat Express News Network.

-Earlier he was working as CEO and Editor-in-Chief at Sahara India Media.
-He has worked as CEO and Editor-in-Chief at Tehelka.
-Earlier he has also been with Sahara News Network as its Group CEO and Editor-in-Chief, looking after the functioning of Sahara Samay Channel along with Samay UP/ Uttarakhand, Samay Bihar/Jharkhand, Samay MP/CG, Samay Rajasthan, Aalami Samay and Rashtriya Sahara Hindi Daily.
-He resigned from Sahara News Network in June 2016 and started his own media house, 'The Printlines Media Group' as its chairman and Editor-in Chief.
+Earlier he was working as CEO and editor-in-chief at Sahara India Media.
+He has worked as CEO and editor-in-chief at Tehelka.
+Earlier he has also been with Sahara News Network as its Group CEO and editor-in-chief, looking after the functioning of Sahara Samay Channel along with Samay UP/ Uttarakhand, Samay Bihar/Jharkhand, Samay MP/CG, Samay Rajasthan, Aalami Samay and Rashtriya Sahara Hindi Daily.
+He resigned from Sahara News Network in June 2016 and started his own media house, 'The Printlines Media Group' as its chairman and editor-in-chief.

 Early life

 Upendra Rai was born in the village Sherpur, Ghazipur.
 He got his early education at village Sherpur & Inter College Mohammadabad, Ghazipur, Uttar Pradesh and completed his graduation from University of Lucknow.
 He moved to Mumbai to pursue his career as Chief of Bureau of Rashtriya Sahara.
 In Mumbai he got Master of Business Administration from SVKM's NMIMS.